pgaskin/go-marisa/README.md

 The API is stable, type-safe, idiomatic, and does not leak implementation details of the marisa-trie library.
 All errors are handled appropriately and returned.
 Concurrent usage is not currently supported.

 This module also includes drop-in replacements for the native command-line tools.
 The have compatible input/output and exit codes, but the error messages may differ.

-> [!warning]
-> The `Build`/`BuildWeights` functions are currently broken due to a memory corruption bug in marisa-trie.
-The other functions should work fine.